-Noise cancelling headphones in general are not really the type of headphones that people want.
-Not only that its ridiculously more expensive, but due to the technology that active noise cancellation brings, it tends to create some unwanted and artificial elements into the music as well.
-Sure, you can cut out some lower frequency noises, but other headphones (specifically in-ear models) can do better passively without the artifacts.
+Noise-canceling headphones in general are not the type that audiophiles crave.
+Not only are they more expensive, but due to the technology that the active noise cancellation brings, it tends to create some unwanted and artificial elements into the music as well.
+Sure, you can cut out some lower frequency noises, but other headphones (specifically in-ear models) can do just as well passively without the artifacts.

-Bose Quiet Comfort 15 – Bose specializes in noise cancelling headphones and their best headphone for this is the Bose QC 15.
-People are so rabid about its noise-cancelling capabilities and according to tests like this, it easily bested other (even newer) headphones in terms of cancelling out noise.
-The sound, while not superb, is good and considering that you’ll be using this in a loud environment, the ability to cancel out noise is what matters the most.
+Bose 700 – Bose specializes in noise-canceling headphones and their best model for this is the Bose 700 which is their latest upgrade from an already exceptional QC35-II headphone.
+The sound, while not superb, is good, and considering that you’ll be using this in a loud environment, the ability to cancel out noise is what matters the most.

-It comes with a bunch of accessories and has a pretty good battery life.
-But just like most noise cancelling cans, they will not run at all without a battery (AAA).
-Bose QC15 on Amazon.
+It comes with a bunch of accessories and has pretty good battery life.
+Bose 700 on Amazon.

-Sennheiser MM550 – Sennheiser is not really known for noise cancelling technologies but the Sennheiser MM550 along with its other products in this line seem to get the job done.
-While noise cancelling is not as good as Bose QC15, Sennheiser does a fair enough job of attenuating low frequency noises.
-And unlike Bose, noise cancellation can be used passively, meaning you’re not forced to use it and so when the battery dies, you can still use the headphones passively.
+Sennheiser PXC 550 – Sennheiser is not really known for noise-canceling technologies but the Sennheiser PXC 550 along with its other products in this line seems to get the job done.
+While noise-canceling is not as good as the Bose’s and Sonys, Sennheiser does a fair enough job of attenuating low-frequency noises.

-Audio Technica ATH-ANC7b – Audio Technica’s lightweight and compact ATH-ANC7 QuietPoint headphones are ideal for use with MP3, CD, DVD and in-flight entertainment systems; with fully integrated ANC circuitry that effectively reduces distracting background noise by (according to them) up to 85% (active noise reduction up to 20dB).
+Audio Technica ATH-ANC500 – Audio Technica’s lightweight and compact ATH-ANC500 QuietPoint headphones are ideal for use with MP3, CD, DVD and in-flight entertainment systems; with fully integrated ANC circuitry that effectively reduces distracting background noise by (according to them) up to 85% (active noise reduction up to 20dB).